-We knew the moment we became Annual Passholders that we would make the most of this year’s Mardi Gras events at Universal Orlando.
+We knew, the moment we became Annual Passholders, that we would make the most of last year’s Mardi Gras events at Universal Orlando.
 Starting off with a bang, we signed up to be float riders!
 Thanks to Orlando Informer we knew just how to sign up — more on that at the bottom of the post.

 It should be noted that when you sign up, it is for a chance to be a float rider, as participation is not guaranteed.
 We signed up nine days prior to the actual event date we selected.
 Two days later, we received a phone call from a Universal Orlando team member that we had been selected to ride a float!
 We were instructed to stop by Guest Services at the front of the park around 5:00pm in order to receive the necessary materials.
 Immediately following the call, my husband and I jumped for joy and began to plan.